-- 4. Whether a certificate director receives additional units above the one described in (J)(1)(a)(2) of this Article is dependent on the size and nature of the certificate program and the duties and responsibilities attached to the certificate program.
-The Dean may assign special project units for these additional responsibilities. - 5.
-Where, upon agreement of the program or department chair, the division dean and the affected other faculty members, the duties of program or department chair are divided between or among two or more people, workload units for that program shall be divided among those performing the duties. - 6.
-For purposes of this Article, FTE's shall be defined as the average number of FTE students registered in a program on the fourteenth (14) day of the previous three semesters, beginning with the Summer semester and ending with the Spring semester, not counting students in pre-technology status.
+- 3. Where, upon agreement of the program chair, the division dean, and the affected other faculty members, the duties of program chair are divided between or among two or more people, workload units for that program shall be divided among those performing the duties. - 4.
+For purposes of this Article, FTE's shall be defined as the average number of FTE students registered in a program on the fourteenth (14th) day of the previous three semesters, beginning with the Summer semester and ending with the Spring semester, not counting students in pre-technology status.
 Each academic semester, the Administration shall supply to the Program Chairs a list of the names of all students registered in their programs and the students' status as either full admits or pre-tech admits.
-The Program Chairs shall work with the Administration to insure the accuracy of the data.
+The Program Chairs shall work with the Administration to insure the accuracy of the data. - 5.
+Whether a certificate director receives additional units is dependent on the size and nature of the certificate program and the duties and responsibilities attached to the certificate program.
+The Dean may assign special project units for these additional responsibilities.